g-a-borrero/cosmos/Factors/Traits/Improved/index.md

 ## Effects

-* Pick one of the following types of Abilities, gain + 3
+* Pick one of the following types of Abilities, gain + 3:
   * Magic
   * Psi
   * Theurgy
-* Pick one, gain + 5
+* Pick one Statistic, gain + 5:
   * Energy
   * Theurgy